LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 > Notice that it is not necessary to update the project's `Makefile` to
 > execute Poetry commands using Make.

+---

+### 🔄 Per-Project Instructions

-To install all project's dependencies using Poetry we continue with VPN
+To install all project's dependencies using Poetry we continue without VPN

 #### ✅ Create and Activate a Conda's Python Virtual Environment